Tesco awards maintenance contract to KOHLER Uninterruptible Power

 “Put simply, a UPS provides a critical function.”

-Preventive maintenance enables Kohler Uninterruptible Power engineers to check system calibrations, evaluate operating conditions, ensure that components are working and to assess the optimum time for their replacement.
+Preventive maintenance enables KUP engineers to check system calibrations, evaluate operating conditions, ensure that components are working and to assess the optimum time for their replacement.
 “Too early is costly, but too late means risking load damage.
 When a UPS is protecting a mission critical load it is better to replace batteries six months too early than a day too late,” comments Renton.

 According to Salter, ranking high on Tesco’s list of attributes for maintenance service providers are an established Health and Safety culture and practitioners of best practices in all relevant areas.